-Services and supplies for treatment of, or related conditions of, the teeth, mouth, jaw, or supporting tissues, (this includes bones, muscles, and nerves), for surgery needed to:
+Services and supplies for treatment of, or related to conditions of, the teeth, mouth, jaw, or supporting tissues (this includes bones, muscles, and nerves), for surgery needed to:

-- Treat a fracture, dislocation, jaw joint disorder, or wound. - Cut out cysts, tumors, or other diseased tissues. - Cut into gums and tissues of the mouth.
-This is only covered when not done in connection with the removal, replacement or repair of teeth.
+- Treat a fracture, dislocation, jaw joint disorder, or wound. - Cut out cysts, tumors, or other diseased tissues. - Cut into gums and tissue of the mouth.
+This is only covered when not done in connection with the removal, replacement, or repair of teeth

-Hospital services and supplies received for a stay required because of your condition.
+Hospital services and supplies received for a stay required because of your condition:

-Orthodontic treatment needed to repair, or restore:

-- (a) Natural teeth damaged; or - (b) Other body tissues of the mouth fractured or cut due to injury.
+- Orthodontic treatment needed to repair, or restore: - Natural teeth damage - Other body tissue of the mouth fractured or cut due to injury.

-Any such teeth must have been free from decay or in good repair, and firmly attached to the jaw bone at the time of the injury.
+Any such teeth must have been free from decay or in good repair, and firmly attached to the jawbone at the time of the injury.